Table of contents

 Despite common reference to cucumber as a vegetable, it is technically a fruit.
 However, as people commonly refer to it as a vegetable, that is how it is described in this guide.

-Cucumber growing tips trellis
+Cucumber growing tips for beginners

-Either plant on mounds or near a trellis that the vine can grow up.
-We grow our vines sprawling along our fence.
 Cucumber vine on a trellis is less susceptible to disease.
 In addition, when your cucumbers are ready to harvest, they will be at a convenient height for you.

 As the vine grows, simply (and gently) train the new growth in the direction you want the vine to grow.